TheSeekerGame/TheSeeker/doc/src/tech/anim-ref.md

 When using the Scriptable Animation System, *please do not* modify the Bevy Texture Atlas Index value directly from Rust, outside of it!

+## Frame Indexing

+All frame index values in animation asset files are 1-indexed!

+The first frame of an animation is 1.

+When using [frame bookmarks](#frame-bookmarks), this is automatically compensated for.
+Frame index 1 means the frame of the bookmark.

 ## Sprite Sheet

 Every animation (obviously) requires a sprite sheet (image and layout).